rainmana/cursorifier/README.md

 1. **Repository Conversion**: Uses repomix to convert GitHub repositories into a textual representation
 2. **Guidelines Integration**: Reads cursor rules guidelines from the specified file
-3. **LLM Generation**: Passes the repository content and guidelines to LLM
+3. **LLM Generation**: Passes the repository content and guidelines to LLM with progressive summarization
 4. **Output**: Saves the generated cursor rules to a markdown file

 ## Example Output